Pastor Argudín Pedroso: Biography

 Pastor Argudín Pedroso was born on April 9, 1880 in Havana, Captaincy General of Cuba, Spanish Empire (now Cuba).
 Some citations state his birth year is 1889.
-His Black parents had been enslaved in Havana; his father Argudín Lombillo was enslaved by the Casa de Lombillo in Habana Vieja, and his mother Maria de Jesus Pedroso had been enslaved by the Casa de Pedroso.
+His Afro-Cuban parents had been enslaved in Havana; his father Argudín Lombillo was enslaved by the Casa de Lombillo in Habana Vieja, and his mother Maria de Jesus Pedroso had been enslaved by the Casa de Pedroso.
 Argudín Pedroso attended one of Salvador José Zapata's elementary schools in Havana.
 At a young age he studied art under Spanish painter and decorative artist, Francisco Piera.
 He was promoted for his natural skills, and worked on painting the ceiling of the La Merced Church.

 He attended college at the Academia Nacional de Bellas Artes San Alejandro in Havana.
 He studied at the Academy under Leopoldo Romañach, Armando Menocal, Luis Mendoza Sandrino, and Miguel Melero Rodriguez.
 This was followed by a 1912 scholarship to study in Madrid, Spain at the Real Academia de Bellas Artes de San Fernando, where he conferred a bachelor's degree.
 In Spain, he studied under José Moreno Carbonero, Miguel Blay, Cecilio Plá, and Gonzalo Bilbao.

 Argudín Pedroso lived and worked in France, Italy, and the United States during the 1920s and 1930s.
 He continued his studies at Accademia di Belle Arti di Roma in Rome; followed by study at the Académie de la Grande Chaumière in Paris under Émile-René Ménard.
 Argudín Pedroso was a guest of Arturo Alfonso Schomburg, and lived at his house in Brooklyn, New York for almost one year in the 1930s.

 Argudín Pedroso is said to have painted some 300 portraits by 1937, many of which were notable people.
 Some of his portrait subjects included Rafael María de Labra, Cayetano Quesada (Cuban consul in New York City), Arturo Alfonso Schomburg, John La Farge, Rev. John LaFarge Jr., and Abraham Lincoln, among others.
 Argudin exhibited at the Société des Artistes Indépendants in Paris, starting around 1924; and he was part of the noted group exhibition, "1933 Exhibition of the Work of Negro Artists", hosted by the Harmon Foundation at the Art Centre in New York City.